Higher-rank instantons sheaves on Fano threefolds: Monadic description of instantons

-The arguments presented in \cite{Faenzi} can be readily adapted to the higher rank case.
-Doing so, we compute that the cohomology table of a Gieseker semistable $(n,k)$-instanton satisfying the hypotheses of the statement, with respect to the collection $\calg_{-1},\calg_0,\calg_1$, has the following form:
+We now adapt to the higher rank case the arguments presented in \cite{Faenzi}.
+Doing so, we show that the cohomology table of a Gieseker-semistable $(n,k)$-instanton satisfying the hypotheses of the statement, with respect to the collection $\calg_{-1},\calg_0,\calg_1$, has the following form: